 - Senior International Advisor, BGR Group; and Distinguished Fellow, Center for European Policy Analysis

 Joined Fall 2017

-Ambassador Volker contributes regularly to public policy debates, with frequent appearances on BBC, Al Jazeera, CNN, Fox News, and with articles in such publications as the Washington Post, Foreign Policy, La Stampa, the Christian Science Monitor, Handelsblatt, the International Herald Tribune, The American Interest, Policy Review, the Washington Times, and Europe’s World.
+Ambassador Volker contributes regularly to public policy debates, with appearances on BBC, Fox News, Al Jazeera, CNN, and with articles in such publications as the Washington Post, Foreign Policy, La Stampa, the Christian Science Monitor, Handelsblatt, and the American Interest, among many others.

 Ambassador Volker has a B.A. from Temple University and an M.A. in International Relations from the Elliott School.
 He has studied in Sweden and France and speaks Hungarian, Swedish and French.